TheHive-Project/CortexDocs/api/request.md

-# Request formats
+# Request Formats

 Cortex accepts several parameter formats within a HTTP request.
 They can be used indifferently.
 Input data can be:

-- a query string
+- A query string
-- URL-encoded form
+- A URL-encoded form
-- multi-part
+- A multi-part
 - JSON

-Hence, the requests below are equivalent.
+Hence, the requests shown below are equivalent.

 ## Query String